 Please note: With the implementation of our new eGRANT system, MAC will no longer accept paper applications.
 Instructions on how to register and utilize the eGRANT system are available here.
-Applicants may register now, but applications will only be available and accepted beginning on February 1, 2018.
-To be considered for funding, applications must be submitted and authorized by 5:00 p.m. on March 1, 2018.
+Applications will only be accepted beginning on February 1.
+To be considered for funding, applications must be submitted and authorized by 5:00 p.m. on March 1.

 Activities supported by the grant must take place between July 1 of the current year and June 30 of the following year.

 Before submitting an application, MAC recommends you thoroughly read the Frequently Asked Questions.